 For folks with sensory processing challenges, there is a special Autism-friendly night without music or special effects – just flickering pumpkins and quiet.

-The show runs daily throughout October from dusk to 11PM on weekdays (Sunday-Thursday), and until midnight on Friday & Saturday.
-I suggest arriving either very early or very late to beat the lines – 10pm is usually pretty quiet.
+The show runs daily throughout October from dusk to 10pm on weekdays (Sunday-Thursday), and until 11pm on Friday & Saturday.
+I suggest arriving either very early or very late to beat the lines – an hour before closing is usually quieter.
 For more tips, check out our insider guide to the Louisville Jack O Lantern Spectacular.

 As a bonus, your ticket purchase directly supports the non-profit Parks Alliance of Louisville and the community-driven projects they support in Louisville’s public parks and community centers.